Pine Tree Independent School District: Schools

+Mascot and colors

-The district mascot is Pete the Pirate.
-School colors are blue and gold.
+The district's mascot is Pete the Pirate.
+Its school colors are blue and gold.

 History

 Pine Tree, Texas was first settled in the mid-1840s.
 The school was operating in the community in the 1850s.
 Growth was slow but stable, with agriculture being the primary source of income through the turn of the century.
 By the early 1940s, Pine Tree was an election precinct and a school district.
 After World War II, Pine Tree became part of Longview.